-Another option in first-line ART is RPV, a second-generation NNRTI: Rilpivirine is inexpensive, but not currently available in FDC in the region.
-An important drawback is that it should not be started in a patient with a VL > 100 000 copies/mL, as it is inferior to EFV in such patients.
-Rilpivirine has a lower incidence of neuropsychiatric side effects and rashes than EFV.
-There are several important drug-drug interactions with RPV.
-Amongst other considerations, RPV cannot be co-administered with RIF or proton pump inhibitors (PPIs).
-Histamine-2-receptor antagonists need to be administered 12 h before or 4 h after taking RPV.
-Rilpivirine should be taken with food to increase absorption.
+Another option in first-line ART is rilpivirine (RPV) - a second-generation NNRTI.
+RPV is inexpensive, but not currently available in FDC in the region.
+An important drawback is that it should not be started in a patient with a VL > 100 000 copies/mL, as it is inferior to EFV in such patients.29 RPV has a lower incidence of neuropsychiatric side-effects and rashes than EFV.30 There are several important drug-drug interactions with RPV.
+Among other considerations, RPV cannot be co-administered with RIF or proton-pump inhibitors (PPIs).
+Histamine type 2 (H2) receptor antagonists need to be administered 12 hours before or 4 hours after taking RPV.
+RPV should be taken with food to increase absorption.

-Common pitfall: Prescribing RPV without first checking baseline VL.
-Rilpivirine is less efficacious than comparator drugs when VL is > 100 000 copies/mL.
+Common pitfall: Prescribing RPV without first ascertaining the baseline VL.
+RPV is less efficacious than comparator drugs when the VL > 100 000 copies/mL.